Auto Glass Certification Program For NSW Operators

 The most important thing you can do now is visit your local MPs office.
 It’s not difficult or intimidating and they are very happy to assist, this is what they are there for.
 Explain the situation and ask for the dates to be pushed back until such time as TAFE NSW have this certification back in scope.
 Just like the AGA lobbies for change, so can you and the more people that do the more it will stick.

-Forget about the 15 second question-air from the AGA, this is the equivalent of a quick fit, a short cut, stuffing.
-If you want something done right don’t take the quick easy path.
+Forget about the 15 second question-air from the AGA, this is the equivalent of a quick fit.
+If you want something done don’t take the quick easy path.
 It’s time to stop asking your father figure to kiss it better, stand on your own two feet.
-Go visit your local MP today.
-If you require any information I’m happy to advise, I’m right up to speed on this at the moment.
+Visit your local MP today.
+If you require any information I’m happy to advise, I’m right up to speed on this.
 Give me call.

 I’m sure many would have had the update from the Australian Auto Glass Association regarding their meeting/phone conversation with officers working for NSW Minister for Better Regulation and Innovation Kevin Anderson, MP.